GoogleCloudPlatform/gke-istio-gce-demo/README.md

 The BookInfo application is broken into four separate microservices and calls on various language environments for its implementation:

-- **productpage**.
-The productpage microservice calls the details and reviews microservices to populate the page.
+- **productpage** - The productpage microservice calls the details and reviews microservices to populate the page.
-- **details**.
-The details microservice contains book information.
+- **details** - The details microservice contains book information.
-- **reviews**.
-The reviews microservice contains book reviews.
+- **reviews** - The reviews microservice contains book reviews.
 It also calls the ratings microservice.
-- **ratings**.
-The ratings microservice contains book ranking information that accompanies a book review.
+- **ratings** - The ratings microservice contains book ranking information that accompanies a book review.

 There are 3 versions of the reviews microservice: